scottmcclung/mgk-dx-plugin/README.md

 OPTIONS
   -f, --format=(xls|csv)                                                            (required) the format of the export
-                                                                                    (xls, csv, sql, or md)
+                                                                                    (xls, csv)

   -p, --targetpath=targetpath                                                       (required) the destination filepath

   -s, --sobjects=sobjects                                                           the named sobjects to be included in
-                                                                                    the export  - if ommitted, all
-                                                                                    custom and standard objects will be
+                                                                                    the export - default is all custom and standard objects are exported
-                                                                                    exported

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org